jveverka/java-11-examples/kafka-example/README.md

 ![architecture](docs/architecture-01.svg)

 ### Demo properties
 * kafka-client does not know which kafka-service will process it's request.
-That is determined by kafka based on key hash.
+  That is determined by kafka based on key hash of data record.
 * messages with same key are processed by same kafka-service instance.
 * each kafka-client receives response by consuming same topic and filtering responses by request key.
 * to scale backend (kafka-service) horizontally, add more instances of kafka-service and add more topic partitions in service-requests topic.